 It never hurts to get a second opinion.
 A neurologist is going to be the specialist most trained to sort things out.
 The MRI is one of their tools, but not the only thing they use.
 They do a full physical and neurological exam, and may recommend blood work, x-rays, MRI or spinal taps.
 These are often all used together to find the root of the problem, or rule out certain causes.
 An MRI in pets requires general anesthesia, so it is a helpful test, but does come with some extra precautions.

-Can anesthetics (and vaccinations) cause seizures?
+Can anesthetics and vaccinations cause seizures?

 A pet, just like a person, can have a reaction to anything so it is possible.

-Q from Reader: My female dog had seizures after desexing for about eight months.
+Question from Reader: My female dog had seizures after desexing for about eight months.
 She hasn’t had any for about ten months now.
 Is she likely to have more?
 She is about two years old and not on medication.

 I’m not sure I can answer this.
 I would recommend discussing with your veterinarian and ruling out any known causes.
 If nothing is found and she is not currently having seizures, I would simply continue to monitor her.